otto-de/api-guidelines/content/guidelines/040_[WIP]-Events/015_Contract/010_Contract/020_must-use-semantic-versioning-in-asyncapi.md

 - A new message is produced.
 - Compatible schema changes to an existing message have been made.

+The patch version needs to be increased when:

+- Metadata of the AsyncAPI specification have changed.
+- The applications consumed messages have changed.
+- Refactorings have been made that do not change produced messages.

 ::: references

 - [AsyncAPI Info Object schema](https://www.asyncapi.com/docs/specifications/v2.3.0#infoObject)